apache/incubator-ponymail-foal/docs/API.md

 **Notes:**
 - `versions.server`, `elasticsearch_engine`, and `elasticsearch_library`
-  are only returned for authenticated users (admin-only for ES versions).
+  are only returned for authenticated users (admin-only for OpenSearch versions).
 - When `oauth=true`, returns the configured OAuth providers for the login UI.

 ---